 The Anatomy of a Compliant Sign

-Not all signs are created equal.
-To meet ADA standards, signs identifying permanent rooms and spaces must have several key features.
-These features are the foundation of all ADA signage Newark NJ that make them readable both visually and by touch.
+To meet ADA standards, signs identifying permanent rooms and spaces must be readable both visually and by touch.
+These features are the foundation of all ADA signage in Newark, NJ.

 Tactile Lettering and Raised Characters

-Tactile letters are characters raised from the sign’s surface so they can be read by touch.
-The ADA has specific rules to make them as legible as possible:
+Tactile characters are raised from the sign’s surface to be read by touch.
+The 2026 standards require:

 - Raised Height: Characters must be raised at least 1/32 of an inch.

-- Font Style: All tactile text must be in a sans serif font (like Helvetica or Arial) and in all uppercase letters.
+- Font Style: Tactile text must be in a sans serif font (like Arial or Helvetica) and strictly in all uppercase letters.
+Prohibited styles include italics, script, or highly decorative fonts.

-- Character Height: Letters must be between 5/8 inch and 2 inches tall.
+- Character Size: Letters must be between 5/8 inch and 2 inches tall.

-- Finish: The characters and the sign background must have a non glare finish, like matte or eggshell.
+- Non-Glare Finish: Both the characters and the background must have a matte or eggshell finish to prevent reflections that obscure readability.

 Grade 2 Braille

-The ADA mandates that signs with tactile text must also include Grade 2 Braille.
-Grade 2 is a contracted form of Braille that uses abbreviations, making it faster to read for experienced users.
-The Braille must be located directly below the corresponding text and have domed or rounded dots for comfortable reading.
-A clear space of at least 3/8 of an inch is required around the Braille to separate it from other sign elements.
+The ADA mandates that tactile signs include Grade 2 Braille.
+This is a contracted form of Braille that is faster for experienced users to read.
+The Braille must be located directly below the corresponding text, featuring domed or rounded dots.
+A clear space of at least 3/8 of an inch must surround the Braille to separate it from other visual elements or borders.

 High Contrast Colors